 The word euthanasia literally means “good death.”
 The meaning of the word is exactly why we perform the procedure – to prevent further pain and suffering at the end of life.
 There are a variety of reasons veterinarians perform euthanasias – poor quality of life, terminal medical conditions, unrelenting pain, inability to re-home a pet because of severe behavioral/safety concerns, caregiver burnout, the list goes on.
 Each pet and each situation is different and a veterinarian will often be able to help you decide if, based on your pet’s condition, they are a candidate for euthanasia.

 Euthanasia is a tool we can use to end suffering when nothing else can be done to help the pet.
-Although many of my clients often feel guilty about choosing euthanasia for their pet, it is considered an act of compassion, mercy and love.
+Although many of my clients often feel guilty about choosing euthanasia for their pet, it is considered an act of compassion, mercy, and love.
 Euthanasia isn’t an option available in human hospice care in many areas, despite the immense pain and suffering some humans face at the end of their life.
 Consider the alternative.
 Without euthanasia, some pets may suffer unrelenting pain, others will entirely lose track of who they are and where they are.
 Some pets would be unable to walk, and others would drown in their own internal body fluid during heart failure.
 As a pet parent, I would rather have a little less time with my pet and have that time be good quality time together.
 The alternative is to have a little extra time, but my pet would be suffering needlessly.
 Another consideration is that without euthanasia, there’s a risk of having your pet pass away alone when you aren’t home.

 Who Performs Euthanasia at Your Home?

 There are several options available when you are considering in-home euthanasia.
 First is your family veterinarian.
-Sure, they have a brick and mortar practice, but some veterinary hospitals will send a veterinarian to your home if requested.
+Sure, they have a brick-and-mortar practice, but some veterinary hospitals will send a veterinarian to your home if requested.

-Another option are veterinary companies that send veterinarians specifically to provide in-home hospice and euthanasia for pets.
+Another option is veterinary companies that send veterinarians specifically to provide in-home hospice and euthanasia for pets.
 One company has a nationwide presence while the others have more of a state-wide or local presence.
 Below are a few companies with larger service areas, but you can also type “in-home euthanasia (your city, state)” into Google and see what services are available to you locally.

 Why Perform Euthanasia at Home?

 Is it better to have your dog or cat euthanized at home?
 I personally think so, but ask someone you know and trust who has been through the process.
-If you know someone who has been through a euthanasia in a veterinary hospital and another euthanasia at home, that perspective is even better.
+If you know someone who has been through euthanasia in a veterinary hospital and another euthanasia at home, that perspective is even better.
 If you need more information, read through the pet hospice websites listed above, or call their teams and ask questions.
 There are also lots of online reviews that you can read through.
 Every person I have talked to who has experienced an in-home euthanasia has said they will always have it performed at home in the future.